 - Finally, Goal Seek asks for a cell to alter in order to take the Set cell to the required value

 Let us have a look at the DCF of Alibaba IPO Valuation.

-As we know from Discounted cash flow that growth rates and valuation are directly related.
+As we know from DCF that growth rates and valuation are directly related.
 Increasing the growth rates increases the share price of the stock.

 Let’s assume that we want to check at what growth rate will the stock price touch $80?